Jeff Suppan: Milwaukee Brewers

-During the 2006 offseason Suppan signed a four-year, $42 million contract with the Milwaukee Brewers.
+During the 2006 offseason, Suppan signed a four-year, $42 million contract with the Milwaukee Brewers.

 Initial excitement in Milwaukee quickly waned as Suppan's performance declined over time.
 From 2007 to 2009, his walk rate, home runs allowed, and ERA climbed while his strikeouts declined.
-While pitching in Milwaukee fans began an odd practice of wearing paper bags over their heads and throwing soup cans on to the field during Suppan's starts.
+Milwaukee fans began a practice of wearing paper bags over their heads and throwing soup cans on to the field during Suppan's starts.
 Between 1995 and 2006, Suppan held a career ERA of 1.76 at Miller Park, where he was to pitch for the Brewers in 2007.
-Suppan is one of only 8 ballplayers who pitched in the NL in 2007 who won at least 12 games in each year from 2004 to 2007, the others being Carlos Zambrano, Greg Maddux, Roy Oswalt, Tim Hudson, Derek Lowe, Jason Marquis and Johan Santana.

 Suppan, along with teammates J. J. Hardy, Bill Hall, and Chris Capuano appeared in an episode of The Young and the Restless which aired on CBS on June 20, 2007.
 On June 7, 2008, Suppan was placed on the 15-day disabled list, his first DL stint since 1996.
 After being sent to the bullpen, Suppan's run with Milwaukee ended after 15 appearances.
 On June 7, 2010, the Brewers released Suppan.

-Second Stint with St. Louis
+St. Louis Cardinals (second stint)

-He signed with the St. Louis Cardinals on June 14, 2010.
+On June 14, 2010, Suppan signed with the St. Louis Cardinals.
+He became a free agent following the season.